chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

 ## *Go*routines and Channels

-One thing that Python does not include in its standard library is a system for multithreading or any sort of coroutines.
-Go, which does not include much in its standard library, includes a way to multithread your programs and to correctly funnel data between them.
+One thing that Python has in its standard library is a system for multithreading, though its not very intuitive.
+Go includes an intuitive way to multithread your programs and to correctly funnel data between them.
 Those two things are called goroutines and channels respectively.
 Goroutines, called coroutines in literally every other language, are an easy way to asynchronously execute a function or a set of functions.
 All you have to do is put the keyword `go` before calling the function to start execution of the function while starting execution of the next command.
 For example:

 ```Go
 package main